AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/functionalSpecifications.md

 Place: Vierzon, France

 Description:
 Lonus is a student at the CNAM, which is above ALGOSUP.
-Every morning, he passes in front of the fresco and asks himself what it represents.
+Every morning, he passes in front of the fresco and wonders what it represents.

 Needs & goals: Lonus wants to understand the fresco easily and maybe learn new things about Vierzon thanks to it.